rebsonoliveira/sql-server/samples/features/automatic-tuning/force-last-good-plan/README.md

  - Execute query `EXEC dbo.regression` to cause the regression.
  - Execute query `EXEC dbo.report 7` 20 times and verify that the execution is slower.
  - Query `sys.dm_db_tuning_recommendations` and verify that regression is detected and that the correction script is in the view.
-You can use the following query:
+Since some information are formatted as JSON docuemnts, you can use the following query to extract relevant information:

 ```
 SELECT planForceDetails.query_id, reason, score,